-Schedule a private yoga class or mobility training session.
 I have availability in my schedule for a few private clients.
-Please click here to read more and schedule a consultation!
+Please click here to read more.

-Online live yoga classes via Zoom are available to schedule now– Kinstretch (Tuesdays, 5 pm) and Slow Flow (Thursdays, 5 pm).
+I am teaching one live online class via Zoom– Slow Flow (Thursdays, 5 pm).
 You can book your class below:

 send laura a message!

 If you have any questions, please send me a message.
 It may take up to 3 days for me to read your message and respond thoughtfully.
 I’m looking forward to connecting!

 - born this wayOne of my earliest yoga experiences was with a local man, who we’ll call Ed (why not) .
 Ed taught a Saturday morning donation (pay-what-you-can) class outside by the community pool at his condo.
 I’ve written before about how magical yoga felt to me in those early days– like falling in love, or coming home,Continue reading “born this way”